nemoarchive/documentation/submit_data.md

 *Restricted data submitters are asked to request account usernames with an appended "-restricted", e.g. `doe-restricted`.
 If you will be submitting both public and controlled access data, you will need to create two accounts, one without and one with the "-restricted" tag.

 Someone from the NeMO team will follow up with you regarding any other questions about your data or the submission process.

 &nbsp;
 ### Submitting a File Manifest
-All submissions to NeMO Archives, whether public or private, begin with upload of a file manifest including MD5 checksums, through the NeMO manifest submission page (link coming week of April 5).
+All submissions to NeMO Archives, whether public or private, begin with upload of a file manifest including MD5 checksums, through the [NeMO manifest submission page](https://assets.nemoarchive.org/manifest_submission/).
 Because we do not dictate file naming conventions, and are no longer defining the specific directory structure that your data submission must contain, it is necessary for us to collect some basic information in order to process your data properly for release.
 This is not a comprehensive metadata collection and should be straightforward to populate.

 Detection and validation of a properly formatted manifest will trigger a message providing the Aspera submission path for your data, see below.